ZombieAlex/PushMFC/README.md

 #PushMFC.js

-A Node.js module to send [Pushbullet](http://www.pushbullet.com) notifications for [MyFreeCams](http://www.myfreecams.com).
+A Node.js module to send [Join by joaoapps](http://joaoapps.com/join/) notifications for [MyFreeCams](http://www.myfreecams.com).
+A previous version of this module worked with [Pushbullet](http://www.pushbullet.com).
+That version is now archived and unmaintained in the [pushbullet branch](https://github.com/ZombieAlex/PushMFC/tree/pushbullet).
+It probably still works, but no guarantees.

 PushMFC is a work in progress.
 It probably has some bugs.
 It definitely has some design quirks.
 But it mostly works.

-To find your Pushbullet API key, log into [Pushbullet.com](http://www.pushbullet.com) and go to your "Account Settings" by clicking on your picture in the upper right.
-Your key will be listed under "Access Token".
-This key is never sent back to me, but merely given to the the [Pushbullet NPM](https://www.npmjs.com/package/pushbullet) to enable pushing to your devices.
+To find your Join API key:
+1. Log into [the Join API page](https://joinjoaomgcd.appspot.com/).
+And while you're here, take note of all your device names.
+Those names are what we will use in the PushMFC config
+2. Select one of your devices (it doesn't matter which device)
+3. Click the "JOIN API" button
+4. Click "SHOW" next to "API Key"

 ------------